-There are currently five classes of all-weather lifeboat (Tamar, Severn, Trent, Tyne and Mersey) in the RNLI fleet and the Tyne class was the first ‘fast’ slipway lifeboat.
-Introduced in 1982 she can also lie afloat.
+The Tyne class was the first 'fast' slipway lifeboat.
+Introduced in 1982, she can also lie afloat.

 First introduced at Selsey Lifeboat Station in 1982, the Tyne’s features include a low-profile wheelhouse and a separate cabin behind the upper steering position.
 She is self-righting, aided by twin automatically inflating bags on the aft cabin roof.
 Her mast and aerials can be lowered when working with helicopters and to fit into a boathouse.